clojurists-together/clojuriststogether.org/content/news/2019/october-2019-monthly-update.md

 I spent the last few weeks implementing the first version of a new "Inspect" feature.
 It was inspired by REBL, fulcro-inspect and re-frame-10x.
 My first goal with this is to bring the `console.log` experience from the Browser to all other JS platforms and Clojure itself. `console.log` in the Browser is great because it is basically a `prn` on steroids.
 Instead of getting one large blob of text you get a structured output you can easily inspect visually.
 It is however limited in the Browser, basically abusing the built-in Browser devtools.
 "Inspect" runs in an independent UI (currently the shadow-cljs Web UI) and can be used to inspect any supported runtime.
 These include react-native, node and Clojure which previously had a rather basic `prn` experience.

 This combines a generic remote Data Viewer along with support for `tap>` in the runtime to "expose" new values to the UI.
-Later versions of "Inspect" will also include direct REPL intergration and some other features found in similar tools.
+Later versions of "Inspect" will also include direct REPL integration and some other features found in similar tools.

 I'm very excited about this feature and it is just getting started.
 I wrote a bit more about it [here](https://clojureverse.org/t/introducing-shadow-cljs-inspect/5012).
 This is all still undergoing a lot of changes but has become part of my normal workflow already.
 I hope others will find it useful as well.